PERSONAL INFORMATION WE COLLECT

 Our Sites are not specifically directed toward children, and we do not knowingly collect Personal Information from persons under the age of 13 on our Sites without verifiable parental consent.
 If we learn that a child under the age of 13 has submitted personally identifiable information online without parental consent, we will take all reasonable measures to delete such information from our databases and to not use such information for any purpose (except where necessary to protect the safety of the child or others as required or allowed by law).
-If you become aware of any personally identifiable information, we have collected from children under 13, please contact us at http://email@example.com.
-You can also call us at 800-535-9925.
+If you become aware of any personally identifiable information, we have collected from children under 13, please contact us at:

 This Privacy Notice for California Residents supplements the information contained in the Company’s general Privacy notice and applies solely to all consumers in the State of California (“Consumers” or “you”).
-We adopt this notice to comply with the California Consumer Privacy Act of 2018 (CCPA) and any terms defined in the CCPA have the same meaning when used in this notice.
-“Consumers” has the meaning assigned to it in the CCPA.
+We adopt this notice to comply with the CPRA “Consumers” has the meaning assigned to it in the CPRA.

 INFORMATION WE COLLECT

 A real name, alias, postal address, unique personal identifier, online identifier, Internet Protocol address, email address, account name, Social Security number, driver’s license number, passport number, or other similar identifiers.